Overview

 Filter the table by GenAI Rating, Manual Decision, or Agreement.

-Create a search in the Review Grid containing all the documents from your Calibration Run, which can be saved.
+Create a search in the Review Grid containing all the documents from your Calibration Review, which can be saved.

 Document Preview

-The Document Preview window lets you see individual Definitions and their aji rating, reasoning(s), and citations.
+The Document Preview window lets you see individual Definitions and their GenAI rating, reasonings, and citations.

 .png)